jquense/yup/README.md

 ### Schema defaults

-a schema's default is used when casting produces an `undefined` output value.
+A schema's default is used when casting produces an `undefined` output value.
 Because of this, setting a default affects the output type of the schema, effectively marking it as "defined()".

 ```ts